skzidev/velox/README.md

 <p align="center"><strong>A Zig platform for VEX V5.</strong></p>

 > [!WARNING]
 > Velox has not hit alpha yet.
-It can boot on the brain, allocate memory, render graphics, and call VEX SDK bindings, but concurrency, competition and device APIs are being developed.
+It can boot on the brain, allocate memory, render graphics, and call VEX SDK bindings, but competition and device APIs are being developed.

-## Project Structure

-Velox is split into packages:

-- `velox-core`: Contains boot and startup code.
-It handles initialization and is the entrypoint for Velox programs.
-Its build script handles building everything, so the user's build script can just be 20 lines.
-- `velox-jumptable`: Contains programmatically generated bindings to the [VEX jumptable](https://internals.vexide.dev/sdk/#jumptable) and the code that generated them.
-- `velox-umm`: A fork of [umm-zig](https://github.com/ZigEmbeddedGroup/umm-zig) that works with Zig 0.16.
-It is the default allocator, and overrides `std.heap.page_allocator`.
-- `velox-sdk` (planned): Contains wrapper functions to jumptable bindings to make user code easier to write.

 ## Roadmap